rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/intro.md

 <!---
-# This file is part of the ChillDev-Parent.
+# This file is part of the pl.wrzasq.parent.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2015, 2017 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2015, 2017, 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # Parent POM

-This package defines basic build flow for all of projects developed in **Chillout Development**.
+This package defines basic build flow for all of projects developed in **Rafał Wrzeszcz - Wrzasq.pl**.
 But there is no magic - we release it open source, so you can make use of it for rapid bootstrap of your custom project.

-To use it simply use `pl.chilldev.parent:parent` as parent of your project:
+To use it simply use `pl.wrzasq.parent:parent` as parent of your project:

 ```xml
 <project